-The Interference Map SETUP menu is available in MEASURE > MEASUREMENT > Interference Map > SETUP.
+The Interference Map SETUP menu is available in MEASURE > MEASUREMENT > Interference Map SETUP.

-SETUP × BEARING SOURCE Antenna • BEARING SOURCE: Selects the bearing source either as antenna or manual.
+BEARING SOURCE: Selects the bearing source either as antenna or manual.
 If antenna is selected the electronic compass from the MA2700A InterferenceHunter is used to find the direction of the peak signal.
 If MANUAL is selected an external compass must be used to find the direction of the power signal.

-MANUAL BEARING 0° MANUAL BEARING: Allows the user to manually enter the number of degrees from true north direction of the peak signal.
+MANUAL BEARING: Allows the user to manually enter the number of degrees from true north direction of the peak signal.
 In this case, a magnetic compass or a compass App installed in a smart phone can be used to find the direction of the peak signal.

-PLACE LINE SELECTED LINE NONE Note that if an antenna that is less than 6 GHz range is used, then an external magnetic compass may be used to find the signal direction.
+Note that if an antenna that is less than 6 GHz range is used, then an external magnetic compass may be used to find the signal direction.
 The eCompass in MA2700A does not support in locating high frequency signals.
 Manual bearing feature is very useful when triangulating signals greater than 6 GHz, as the user is allowed to enter the bearing manually.

-CLEAR LAST LINE PLACE LINE: Places the bearing line data in red on the map, alternatively press the trigger on the MA2700A InterferenceHunter to place the red line on the map.
+PLACE LINE: Places the bearing line data in red on the map, alternatively press the trigger on the MA2700A InterferenceHunter to place the red line on the map.

 SELECTED LINE: Selects a desired line of your choice.

+CLEAR LAST LINE: Clears the lastly placed line.

-MAX LEVEL 10 dBm CLEAR ALL LINES: Clears all the bearing line data from the map.
-MIN LEVEL -50 dBm MAX LEVEL: Sets the upper level for the audio response of the measurement.
+CLEAR ALL LINES: Clears all the bearing line data from the map.

+MAX LEVEL: Sets the upper level for the audio response of the measurement.
 This setting is useful for adjusting the resolution of the tone changes.
 Power levels above the MAX LEVEL will continue to emit sound an increasingly higher pitch.

-VOLUME 10% MIN LEVEL: Sets the lower level for the audio response of the measurement.
+MIN LEVEL: Sets the lower level for the audio response of the measurement.
 The MIN LEVEL also functions as a squelch.
 Power below this level will not emit a sound.

-MUTE VOLUME: Adjusts the audio output volume.
+VOLUME: Adjusts the audio output volume.

 MUTE: Mutes the instrument volume.

-INTEGRATION BW 10MHz INTEGRATION BW: Sets the range of integration used in calculating the received power.
+INTEGRATION BW: Sets the range of integration used in calculating the received power.
 The integration bandwidth is displayed as the shaded region between the bandwidth start and stop thresholds (dashed green lines).